Special Purpose Vehicle (SPV)

 Share deal: In a regular transaction (from person to person), a property is transferred from seller to buyer.
 This transaction involves notary fees and taxes based on the property value.
 Instead of transferring the property itself, the seller could also transfer the SPV holding the property (share deal).
 A share deal will produce the same result (the desired property is transferred from seller to buyer), while significantly reducing the fees and the taxes involved in the transaction (like on our blockchain).

-The benefits of SPVs (e.g. the decreased tax rate on a company level) allow us to increase returns for our investors that invest in real estate security tokens on our GermanReal.Estate marketplace.
-See for yourself what investments are currently available in our primary and secondary markets.
+The benefits of SPVs (e.g. the decreased tax rate on a company level) allow us to increase returns for our investors that invest in real estate security tokens on our GermanReal.Estate marketplace (Security tokens are better than REITs).